koraytugay/koraytugay.github.io/content/literature/spring-boot-recipes.md

 This gives more power over bean creation, and also allows us to create beans from 3<sup>rd</sup> party libraries.
 For example, we could have a `RestTemplate` bean configured in a specific way using this approach, if we wanted to.

 ### Externalize Properties
 We have already used the `application.properties` file above in our examples.
-The following is the hierarchy where the properties are read from:
+The following is a rough hierarchy where the properties are read from:

 1. Command line arguments
 1. `application-{profile}.properties` outside the packaged application